jekymin8232/vitalguardai-com/README.md

 ## Contact: contact@mcorpai.org
 ### I am an AI researcher maintaining a fully independent position.
 **Although I am a developer from South Korea, I will work for the benefit of people around the world.
 There can be no diplomatic conflict with South Korea.
 I have not received even a single dollar of support from the Korean government.
 I am a fully independent researcher and have carried out all of my work without assistance from South Korea.
-I owe nothing to the Korean government.**
+I owe nothing to the Korean government.
+I have not received even a single dollar of support from South Korea.**